post-programming/post-programming/packages/react-react-native/README.md

 * Represents Modern Base of Native UI/UX

 ### Principle of Superposition
-* Alibaba Ant React and React Native are higher order fragmentations for same compositions
+* Alibaba Ant React and React Native are higher order fragmentations for same compositions to an outsider

 # Usage
 ### [paxos-raft](https://github.com/paxos-raft/paxos-raft#readme)